netlify/compose-challenge-edge-includes/details.md

-An extension for use during Netlify Compose Conf 2024
+This extension was created for the Netlify Compose 2024 Code Challenge.

 ## Add this extension to join the Compose Code Challenge